EncinasBartos/TBarrier/TBarrier/3D/demos/AdvectiveBarriers/LAVD3D/readme.txt

 %%%%%%%%%%%%%%%%%%%%%  Date:       07/06/2022                             %%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Computation of FTLE [1,2,3]
+Computation of LAVD [1,2]

 The demo is inside the folder "Main":

+_"LAVDABCsteady": LAVD demo applied to steady ABC-flow.
-_"LAVDABC": FTLE demo applied to steady and unsteady ABC-flow
+_"LAVDABCunsteady": LAVD demo applied to unsteady ABC-flow.

 Auxiliary functions in current folder:

-_"FTLE": computes FTLE either from Cauchy Green strain tensor or gradient of the flow map.
+_"LAVD": computes LAVD from vorticity.

 References:

-[1] Haller, G. (2015).
-Lagrangian coherent structures.
-Annual Review of Fluid Mechanics, 47, 137-162.
+[1] Haller, G., Hadjighasem, A., Farazmand, M., & Huhn, F. (2016).
+Defining coherent vortices objectively from the vorticity.
+Journal of Fluid Mechanics, 795, 136-173.

-[2] Haller, G., & Sapsis, T. (2011).
-Lagrangian coherent structures and the smallest finite-time Lyapunov exponent.
-Chaos: An Interdisciplinary Journal of Nonlinear Science, 21(2), 023115.

-[3] Notebook 5.2.3 in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[2] Notebook 5.2.7. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.